Skip to content

 Land of the Long White Cloud

-The indigenous Māori call New Zealand “Aotearoa”, which means “land of the long white cloud”.
+The Māori call New Zealand “Aotearoa”, which means “land of the long white cloud”.
 These Polynesians discovered and settled the islands in the early 1300’s.
 The first indication of land for these early navigators were the long strands of clouds, scraped by the island peaks and streaming out over the south pacific.
 Europeans landed about 300 years later.
 Eventually, NZ became a British colony, and a fully independent democratic nation in 1947.

 New Zealand is located about half-way between the equator and Antarctica, so its seasons are opposite those in North America and Europe.
 It maintains sub-tropical weather to the north and more temperate in the south.
 High volcanic peaks make for Alpine climates in the southern, glacier carved central mountains.